 Challenges in the absence of an NMS

 The performance of network components can be quickly affected by instability.
-Without a network management system, diagnosing network issues is physically impossible, which hampers troubleshooting.
+Without a NMS, diagnosing network issues is physically impossible, which hampers troubleshooting.

-Without a network management system, organizations may encounter disruptions in delivering products, which will make it challenging to meet their service-level agreements (SLAs).
+Without a NMS, organizations may encounter disruptions in delivering products, which will make it challenging to meet their service-level agreements (SLAs).

 Erroneous network configuration and insufficiency network security can produce security risks, putting networks at risk of types of digital fraud.